bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_iceberg.md

 [Install Bodo](../installation_and_setup/install.md) to get started (e.g., `pip install -U bodo[iceberg]` or `conda install bodo pyiceberg -c conda-forge`).

-## Create a Local Iceberg Table with Bodo DataFrame Library
+## Create a Local Iceberg Table with Bodo DataFrames

 This example demonstrates simple write of a table on the filesystem without a catalog: